-The catering market is one of five commercial catering segments with: traditional catering, fast food, cafeterias and pubs.
-This market is closely linked to the event market, and is aimed at both a clientele of professionals (welcome coffee, business lunches, cocktails, company seminars, etc.) and private individuals (weddings, baptisms etc.).
-In this context, and although he can take charge of a wide range of services around an event (decoration, service, entertainment...), the caterer is generally the person who prepares dishes or meals, to be delivered or taken away .
+The catering market is one of the five segments that compose commercial catering, together with: traditional catering, fast food, coffee shops and pubs.
+This market is closely linked to the events market and is aimed both at professionals (welcome coffee, business lunches, cocktails, corporate seminars, etc..) and individuals (weddings, baptisms, etc..).
+In this context, the caterer - although he can be in charge of a wide range of services around an event (e.g. decoration, service, entertainment) - is generally the one who prepares dishes or meals, to be delivered or taken away.

-There are about 2000 new caterers on average per year in France, even if half of them do not pass the 5-year mark.
+There are about 2000 new caterers on average per year in France, although 50% of them do not pass the 5-year mark.
 There is therefore a clear upward trend, despite the difficulties associated with constant adaptation to changes in consumption patterns and to increased competition .

 To keep reading, buy the full research